-CARMARTHENSHIRE'S STRATEGIC RESPONSE
+C. CARMARTHENSHIRE'S STRATEGIC RESPONSE

-In considering capital implications, the authority takes into consideration the requirements of the Wellbeing of Future Generations (Wales) Act 2015.
-The Act requires that must carry out unstainable we development, improving the economic, social environmental and cultural well-being of Wales.
-The it requires us to look at the long term, prevention of recurring problems, integration of approach, collaboration with others and involving stakeholders.
+In considering capital implications, the Council takes into consideration the requirements of the Wellbeing of Future Generations (Wales) Act 2015.
+The Act requires that we must carry out sustainable development, improving the economic, social environmental and cultural well-being of Wales.
+The Act requires us to look at the long term, prevention of recurring problems, integration of approach, collaboration with others and involving stakeholders.
 Carmarthenshire's Well Being objectives have a direct impact on the Council Capital Strategy.
 Some of these include:

-- Start Well help to give every child the best start in life and improve their early life experience - Live Well increase the availability of rented and affordable homes - Age Well support the growing numbers of older people to maintain dignity and independence in their later years

-In a Healthy and Safe Environment - improve the highway and transport infrastructure and connectivity
+- Start Well help to give every child the best start in life and improve their early life experience - Live Well increase the availability of rented and affordable homes - Age Well support the growing numbers of older people to maintain dignity and independence in their later years - In a Healthy and Safe Environment improve the highway and transport infrastructure and connectivity

 This Capital Strategy supports Carmarthenshire's Well-being Objectives.
-Consideration is also increasingly given to the authority's Net Zero Carbon Plan.

-WHAT IS CAPITAL EXPENDITURE?
+D. WHAT IS CAPITAL EXPENDITURE?

-Capital expenditure is expenditure on noncurrent assets such as Property, Plant and Equipment, Investment Properties and Heritage Assets.
+Capital expenditure is expenditure on non-current assets such as Property, Plant and Equipment, Investment Properties and Heritage Assets.
 This would include the acquisition or construction of new assets, together with any subsequent expenditure on major upgrades or development work to those assets.

-Expenditure which adds to and does not merely maintain the value of an existing asset should be treat as capital, if it yields benefits to the authority and the services it provides are for a period of more than one year.
+Expenditure which adds to and does not merely maintain the value of an existing asset, should be capitalised, provided that it yields benefits to the authority and the services it provides are for a period of more than one year.